Humphry Davy: Presidency

 Davy spent much time juggling the factions but, as his reputation declined in the light of failures such as his research into copper-bottomed ships, he lost popularity and authority.
 This was compounded by a number of political errors.
 In 1825 his promotion of the new Zoological Society, of which he was a founding fellow, courted the landed gentry and alienated expert zoologists.
 He offended the mathematicians and reformers by failing to ensure that Babbage received one of the new Royal Medals (a project of his) or the vacant secretaryship of the Society in 1826.
 In 1826 Davy suffered a stroke from which he never fully recovered.
 In November 1826 the mathematician Edward Ryan recorded that: "The Society, every member almost ... are in the greatest rage at the President's proceedings and nothing is now talked of but removing him."

-In the event he was again re-elected unopposed, but he was now visibly unwell.
+He was again re-elected unopposed, but he was now visibly unwell.
 In January 1827 he set off to Italy for reasons of his health.
 It did not improve and, as the 1827 election loomed, it was clear that he would not stand again.
 He was succeeded by Davies Gilbert.